A complete classification of $\tau$-tilting finite Schur algebras: Introduction

 Since the representation type of $S(n,r)$ over an algebraically closed field $\mathbb{F}$ of characteristic $p>0$ is completely determined, we may consider the $\tau$-tilting finiteness of $S(n,r)$ as a new property.
+Another motivation can be found in \cite{AS-Schurian-finiteness}, where the authors are working on the $\tau$-tilting finiteness for block algebras of type A Hecke algebras.
+In fact, a complete classification of $\tau$-tilting finite Schur algebras could provide useful material for such a classification of Hecke algebras.

 We mention that the $\tau$-tilting finiteness of most Schur algebras has been determined in \cite{W-schur}, and the only remaining cases are displayed in $(\star)$ below.
-So, our first aim in this paper is to solve these open cases.
+Hence our first aim in this paper is to solve these open cases.